-The analysis on students' demonstration of NTS in Table 3.12 shows that the 2020 annual survey results are like the 2019 results.
+The analysis on students' demonstration of NTS in Table 3.12 shows that the 2020 annual survey results are similar to the 2019 results.
 About a third (33.1 percent) of male students exhibited the attributes compared with 35.0 percent in 2019.
-The results of female students were also like the 2019 results with no significant differences
+The results of female students were also similar to the 2019 results with no significant differences